 StateView/CWRAT and other CDSS software can utilize HydroBase running on the local computer as well as other computers.
 Press Yes if HydroBase has been installed on another

-- computer in the network environment and may be used by the software (then continue to the next step).
-Otherwise, press No and skip to step 8. - 7.
-The following dialog allows additional HydroBase servers to be specified for use by CDSS software (the example below configures CDSS software to list the dwrappsdb HydroBase server in choices and defaults to HydroBase on the local computer).
+7. The following dialog allows additional HydroBase servers to be specified for use by CDSS software (the example below configures CDSS software to list the dwrappsdb HydroBase server in choices and defaults to HydroBase on the local computer).